C1 esterase inhibitor

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-Your doctor may order this test if you have signs of hereditary angioedema.
-Hereditary angioedema is caused by low levels of C1-INH.
+You may need this test if you have signs of hereditary or acquired angioedema.
+Both forms of angioedema are caused by low levels of C1-INH.

 - Excessive bleeding